The City of Healing Waters

-If this hot indulgence not enough for you, masseurs can take your body in their expert hands.
+If this hot indulgence is not enough, masseurs can take your body in their expert hands.
 A variety of refreshing massages as well as longer, luxurious massages are offered for a complete revitalization of your body.

 Most spas are worth a visit because of their history and architecture, as well.
 Affordable entrance fees make them even more attractive, though the elegant and touristy Gellért Bath is a bit on the pricey side.

 As of 1st January 2013 the Gellért Bath is a fully co-ed bath, welcoming both women and men every day.

 2. The Rudas Bath and Lukács Bath underwent a major renovation last year welcoming guests with renewed building and services in 2013.
 The baths are now accessible with wheelchair.